AAFC-Bioinfo-AAC/pork-vision/README.md

 **Example output folder structure:**

-An example of the output folder stucture created from running the program with the test files in the data folder.
+An example of the output folder structure created from running the program with the test files in the data folder.
 A subfolder will be created for each processed image, organized by image name.
 CSV files provide summary tables for batch analysis.

 ```
 output/